Add to your repertoire of creative therapeutic interventions with this original technique.

 CAUTION: THIS TECHNIQUE IS FOR USE BY MENTAL HEALTH PROFESSIONALS WITH SPECIALIZED TRAINING IN CLINICAL WORK WITH CHILDREN AND FAMILIES.

-Recommended Age Range: 3 and Up
+Recommended Age Range: 3 - 10

 Treatment Modality: Individual, Group, Family

 This activity can be used in therapy sessions to teach relaxation and mindfulness skills.
 Alternatively, therapists can coach parents on the use of guided imagery and then parents can use this technique with their child at home.
 Instruct the child to get into a comfortable position.
 Using an engaging tone, read the following guided imagery script to the child.
 Note that if the script has been read a few times the physical script may not be needed if the story is remembered (or personalized).

 The story can be modified to incorporate other settings.
 This provides an opportunity to build on skills, provide personalization, and increase engagement.
 There are interactive sections within the script that invite input from the child.
 However, keep in mind (if modifying the story) that asking too many questions during a story may take the child out of the dream-like state.

 After reading the story, additional activities can be incorporated, such as inviting the child to draw a wonderland.
 Or the child can create a fuzzy ball representing the cherry on top of ice cream that he/she can hold before sleep.

 Therapists are encouraged to give a copy of the script to the parents, as well as the post story discussion, which may educate parents on aspects of sleep hygiene and relaxation training that they may not have previously considered.

 The child walks up many hills to get there.
 However, the hills are not made of grass.
 They are scoops of vanilla ice cream.
 He/She (use gender of your child) feels the cold softness on his/her feet.